 Medicaid and CHIP Eligibility

-- Under the age of 21
+- A child under the age of 19*

 - Someone who has “aged out” of foster care until you reach age 26

-- Proof of Citizenship
+- Proof of citizenship (social security card)

-- Proof of family income (most recent check stub, Social Security award letter, pension checks)
+- Proof of family income (most recent check stub, social security award letter, pension checks)